-American made heritage boots are men's footwear staple.
+American made heritage boots are iconic footwear staples.
 Nothing tops a carefully crafted boot that only looks and feels better with time.
 In this Red Wing vs Wolverine comparison we are going to compare each brand's most popular heritage boot: the Red Wing Iron Ranger and the Wolverine 1000 Mile.

 We’ll be pitting these two classic boots against each other to see where they differ in construction, materials and fit.
 By the end of this write-up hopefully you’ll have a better understanding of what makes each boot special and have a solid opinion on the Red Wing Iron Ranger vs Wolverine 1000 Mile discussion.